-Forbes has released its 2019 list of “American’s Best Banks,” and for the second straight year, one of Indiana’s legacy financial institutions sits near the top.
+Forbes has released its 2019 list of “America’s Best Banks,” and for the second straight year, one of Indiana’s legacy financial institutions sits near the top.
 First Merchants Bank, the largest financial services holding company in Central Indiana and the second largest in the state, was ranked by Forbes as the country’s second best bank.

 “We are extremely proud of this achievement as it speaks to the financial strength of First Merchants clients and future viability of the communities we serve,” said First Merchants CEO Michael C. Rechin.
 “We are successful when they are successful, and every single one of our 1,700 employees plays a key role in making that happen.
 They deserve all of the credit.”